prashant0493/PyTraining/README.md

         - Lab : Exercises in this Lesson
                 - Building a command line application with click
-                - Building a web application using flask
+                - Building a web application using flask, flask, django
                 - Building a desktop application using Pypercard